bible verses about being a hypocrite

 The Bible contains a wealth of Scripture on acting righteously, with many of the passages found in the Old Testament.
 These passages provide wise counsel and guidance for living a righteous life.
 Some of these Scriptures include Proverbs 3:5-6, which states: “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make straight your paths.”
 Additionally, Psalm 15:2 reminds us to “walk blamelessly and do what is right.”

-See also bible verses about building
+See also bible verses about being broken

 Other important Scriptures related to righteousness are found in Isaiah 1:17, which encourages us to “learn to do good; seek justice, correct oppression; bring justice to the fatherless, plead the widow’s cause.”
 We are also admonished in Micah 6:8 “to do justice, and to love kindness, and to walk humbly with your God.”